rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level6b.markdown

 ![](/assets/images/tisc2023/Pasted image 20231002001647.png)

-Knowing that the table is `CTF_SECRET`, the next step was viewing all column names:
+Knowing that the table was `CTF_SECRET`, the next step was viewing all column names:

 ```
 rank=-1 UNION SELECT COLUMN_NAME,null,null,null from information_schema.columns where TABLE_NAME = 'CTF_SECRET' --